Mouse and input coordinates¶

 The reason for this small tutorial is to clear up many common mistakes about input coordinates, obtaining mouse position and screen resolution, etc.

 Hardware display coordinates¶

-Using hardware coordinates makes sense in the case of writing complex UIs meant to run on PC, such as editors, MMOs, tools, etc. Yet, it does not make as much sense outside of that scope.
+Using hardware coordinates makes sense in the case of writing complex UIs meant to run on PC, such as editors, MMOs, tools, etc. However, it does not make as much sense outside of that scope.

 Viewport display coordinates¶